A Bradmanesque year

 A rare one-day tie.
 Zimbabwe needed 249 to beat India in their Hero Cup match in Indore, but they looked dead in the water at 212 for 8.
 Then Stephen Peall and Heath Streak (batting right down at No.10) took them to within 12 of victory, and Streak and John Rennie were left needing 10 off Manoj Prabhakar's final over.
 Two were needed off the final ball, but Streak was run out going for a second leg-bye.
 It was only the seventh tied ODI.

 Dinesh Chandimal, born today, made his international debut when only 21, and scored 111 in his second ODI.
 His Test career also had a promising start: he scored fifties in each innings in Durban as Sri Lanka won their first Test in South Africa.
 A dip in form saw Chandimal dropped from the XI in 2012.
-He returned to the Test side at the SCG for the New Year Test in 2013, and six weeks later became Sri Lanka's youngest ever captain, at 23, when he led the Twenty20 side.
+He returned to the Test side at the SCG for the New Year Test in 2013, and six weeks later became Sri Lanka's youngest ever captain, at 23, when he led the T20 side.
 He was also named Angelo Mathews' deputy in Tests and ODIs and celebrated his elevation with back-to-back Test hundreds against Bangladesh at home.
+In Sri Lanka's memorable Test win at Headingley in 2015, Chandimal scored an important first-innings 45 and took four catches.
+Later in the year made a manic second-innings 162 not out (from 168 balls) in a victory over India in Galle.

 1862 George Wood (England)